starkers/homedirectory/home/config-fisher/github.com/evanlucas/fish-kubectl-completions/README.md

 ### Install using [Fisher](https://github.com/jorgebucaran/fisher)

-`fisher add evanlucas/fish-kubectl-completions`
+`fisher install evanlucas/fish-kubectl-completions`

 ## Building

-This was tested using go 1.11.1 on macOS.
+This was tested using go 1.15.7 on macOS 11.1 "Big Sur".

 ```console
 $ make build